LIFX/public-protocol/README.rst

 Changelog
 ---------

+0.5 - 15 March 2021
+    * Added some HEV specific messages relevant to the LIFX Clean.

 0.4 - 6 November 2020
     * There is now a ``reserved`` type to indicate a reserved field
     * Added the ``StateUnhandled`` message